 We offer baptism for believers based on their confession of faith in Jesus as their savior by getting into the water and getting dipped, dunked, submerged under the water.
 If you have not yet been baptized as a believer in Jesus, talk with one of the elders to get your questions answered about this important step of obedience and schedule your baptism.

 Remembering Jesus with bread and wine is a very important act of obedience to the commands of Jesus, and declaration of our love as followers of Jesus.
-So we do it every Sunday morning–at 9am in a unique meeting set aside just for that, and then again every Sunday at 10:45 in the Celebration & Growth service.
+So we do it every Sunday morning at 10:45 in the Celebration & Growth service.
 All who proclaim Jesus as “The savior who died so I can be forgiven” are welcome to participate.